Ian Gallagher: Character biography

 In a later episode in Series 8, Carl is shown to get a "Happy Birthday" text from Ian.
-In the final ever episode, it is revealed that Ian is now engaged to a transgender person.
+In the series finale, it is revealed that Ian is now engaged to a transgender person.
 In the UK version, Ian appeared in 80 episodes overall.

 Sexuality

 Development

 Ian's character is distilled from several sources in series creator Paul Abbott's life, including a gay nephew who is not out to the rest of his family.
 Ian's relationship with Kash is based on a similar affair that Abbott had with a grocer's wife when he was 14, with the adult's gender switched for Ian's story.